awsdocs/amazon-ecs-developer-guide/doc_source/ecs-agent-update.md

    + If your container instance is running an Amazon ECS\-optimized AMI, see [Updating the Amazon ECS container agent on an Amazon ECS\-optimized AMI](agent-update-ecs-ami.md)\.
    + If your container instance is not running an Amazon ECS\-optimized AMI, see [Manually updating the Amazon ECS container agent \(for non\-Amazon ECS\-Optimized AMIs\)](manually_update_agent.md)\.
 **Important**
 To update the Amazon ECS agent version from versions before v1\.0\.0 on your Amazon ECS\-optimized AMI, we recommend that you terminate your current container instance and launch a new instance with the most recent AMI version\.
 Any container instances that use a preview version should be retired and replaced with the most recent AMI\.
-For more information, see [Launching an Amazon ECS container instance](launch_container_instance.md)\.
+For more information, see [Launching an Amazon ECS Linux container instance](launch_container_instance.md)\.

 You can also use the Amazon ECS container agent introspection API to check the agent version from the container instance itself\.
 For more information, see [Amazon ECS container agent introspection](ecs-agent-introspection.md)\.